CDCgov/phdi-google-cloud/docs/getting_started.md

 | ingestion-pipeline | Read source data (HL7v2 and CCDA), convert to FHIR, standardize, and upload to a FHIR server | File creation in bucket via Eventarc trigger | New file name and its bucket | 1. convert-to-fhir<br>2.standardize-patient-names<br>3. standardize-patient-phone-numbers<br>4. geocode-patient-address<br>5. compute-patient-hash<br>6. upload-to-fhir-server | HL7v2 and CCDA messages are read, converted to FHIR, standardized and enriched, and uploaded to a FHIR server as they arrive in Cloud Storage.
 In the event that the conversion or upload steps fail the data is written to separate buckets along with relevent logging. |

 ### Cloud Functions
-Google Cloud Functions are GCP's version of serverless functions, similar to Lamabda in Amazon Web Services (AWS) and Azure Functions in Mircosoft Azure.
-Severless function provide a relatively simple way to run services with modest runtime duration, memory, and compute requirements in the cloud.
-Since they are serverless, GCP abstracts all aspects of the underlying infrastructure allowing us to simply write and excute our Building Blocks without worrying about the computers they run on.
-The [cloud-functions](https://github.com/CDCgov/phdi-google-cloud/tree/main/cloud-functions) directory contains source code for each of our Cloud Functions.
+[Cloud Functions](https://cloud.google.com/functions/docs) are GCP's version of serverless functions, similar to Lamabda in Amazon Web Services (AWS) and Azure Functions in Mircosoft Azure.
+Severless functions provide a relatively simple way to run services with modest runtime duration, memory, and compute requirements in the cloud.
+They are considered serverless because the cloud provider, GCP in the case, abstracts away management of the underlying infrastructure from the user.
+This allows us to simply write and excute our Building Blocks without worrying about the computers they run on.
+The [cloud-functions/](https://github.com/CDCgov/phdi-google-cloud/tree/main/cloud-functions) directory contains source code for each of our Cloud Functions.
 We have chosen to develop the functions in Python because the [PHDI SDK](https://github.com/CDCgov/phdi-sdk) is written in Python and GCP has [strong support and documentation](https://cloud.google.com/functions/docs/concepts/python-runtime) for developing Cloud Functions with Python.

 The table below summarizes these functions, their purposes, triggers, inputs, and outputs: